tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/kibana-dashboard.md

 ## Calico observability tools

->If you are interested in enabling collection of application layer metrics for your workloads, refer to [Configure L7 logs](https://docs.tigera.io/visibility/elastic/l7/configure) documentation to enable application layer metrics collection.

 1. Kibana dashboards

     The `Kibana` components comes with Calico commercial offerings and provides you access to raw flow, audit, and dns logs, as well as ability to visualize the collected data in various dashboards.